Forestry statistics in detail

-- the Joint Forest Sector Questionnaire (JFSQ) on production and trade in wood and wood products;
+- Joint Forest Sector Questionnaire (JFSQ) on production and trade in wood and wood products;

-- integrated environmental and economic accounting for forests (IEEAF); countries are currently providing data on economic accounts for forestry and logging, forming part of an environmental satellite accounts initiative that started in the late 1990s.
+- European Forest Accounts (EFA) Questionnaire; countries are currently providing data on economic accounts for forestry and logging, forming part of an environmental satellite accounts initiative that started in the late 1990s.

-The JFSQ provides data on supply balances for wood products.
-The data have also been used for: modelling whether supply will match demand in the future due to competing uses for materials and for energy; estimating carbon in harvested wood products for post-Kyoto negotiations.
+The JFSQ provides data on primary wood products.
+The data have also been used for modelling whether supply will match demand in the future due to competing uses for material and energy, and for estimating carbon in harvested wood products for post-Kyoto negotiations.

-The collection of data for integrated environmental and economic accounting for forests restarted in 2008 after a break of several years.
+The collection of data for EFA restarted in 2008 after a break of several years.
 This data provides, among others, information relating to the economic viability of forestry, employment in forestry and logging and the multi-functionality of forests.
 Note that the monetary values concern current basic prices (in other words, the analysis of time series is not adjusted for inflation).